-Meetings of the Board of Directors may be held by means of videoconferencing or telecommunications under the conditions set out in the internal rules adopted by the Board of Directors, subject to cases where this possibility is prohibited by the applicable legal or regulatory provisions.
+Meetings of the Board of Directors may be held by means of telecommunications or any other mean set out by the law, in accordance with legal provisions.

 The deliberations of the Board of Directors are recorded in minutes drawn up in accordance with the law.